 If the complainant is dissatisfied with the solution offered, they may request for the matter to be taken further.
 At this stage, the complainant must clarify which parts of the complaint have not been adequately dealt with.

-The Operations Manager will have reached their decision by revisiting the following:
+The nominated Manager will have reached their decision by revisiting the following:

 Clarifying the issues still to be resolved with the complainant

 Providing the complaint with a details written response

 Providing a written report to the Chief Executive outlining all actions taken

 TIME SCALE: Resolving the complaint – 10 working days

 At this stage the Chief Executive will become actively involved with the complaint.
 The CEO will look carefully at the actions/offers already made and decide if further action is to be taken.
 During this process the CEO will have taken the following actions:

 Arranged a meeting with the nominated Manager and Line Manager to ensure appropriate procedures/actions of all stages have been adhered to.